 The Asian Pacific American Institute for Congressional Studies (APAICS) STEM Internship Program provides undergraduate students with the unique opportunity to be placed in the center of the American political arena by working in a government office in tandem with an energy association.

-Interns will split their time between a US Congressional Office and the API office in Washington DC.
+Interns will split their time between Senator Tammy Duckworth’s office and the API office in Washington, DC.
 The program develops leadership and professional skills, fosters a strong interest in public service careers, and provides an in-depth view of the energy sector.